Leasey.AI

 National Turnover Rate Creates 3,800 Annual Transactions

-The national multifamily turnover rate stands at 47.5% according to recent data from CBRE and RealPage, representing the lowest level in two decades but still creating substantial operational volume for property managers.
+Recent data from CBRE and RealPage shows the national multifamily turnover rate is 47.5%.
+This rate is the lowest in two decades but still generates significant operational volume for property managers.
 This turnover rate means that an 8,000-unit portfolio processes approximately 3,800 lease transactions annually.
-Each transaction requires a complete leasing cycle: responding to initial inquiries, scheduling and conducting property showings, processing rental applications, conducting tenant screening, negotiating lease terms, and executing final lease documents.
+Each transaction requires a complete leasing cycle.
+This cycle includes responding to initial inquiries, scheduling and conducting property showings, processing rental applications, conducting tenant screening, negotiating lease terms, and executing final lease documents.

 Turnover costs average $3,872 per unit according to Zego’s 2024 property management report, encompassing advertising expenses, unit preparation, concessions, and lost rental income during vacancy periods.
 For an 8,000-unit portfolio experiencing 47.5% annual turnover, total potential exposure to turnover-related costs approaches $14.7 million annually.
 These figures illustrate why operational efficiency in the leasing process directly correlates to portfolio financial performance.
 Property managers who reduce vacancy windows by even a few days per unit can realize significant annual cost savings across their entire portfolio.